+Arc Force

-Arc Force - Changing the arc length of the MMA electrode can alter the penetration of the weld however when the arc length is too small the rod may stick to the work piece.
-Arc force allows the welding amperage to increase when this occurs which will prevent the rod sticking.
+Changing the arc length of the MMA electrode can negatively affect the penetration of the weld and when the arc length is too small the rod may stick to the work piece.
+Arc force allows the welding amperage to increase when this occurs and will prevent the rod sticking and maintain a suitable power level to the weld bead.